 Now, if you want to take your homemade vanilla ice cream to the very next level, I strongly recommend using a vanilla pod, the flavour is so much more intense and you will notice the difference straight away.

-This homemade vanilla ice cream is made with milk, eggs and double or heavy cream, sugar, and vanilla.
+This homemade vanilla ice cream is made with only 5 ingredients: milk, eggs and double or heavy cream, sugar, and vanilla.
 AND NOTHING ELSE, no sweeteners, no condensed milk, no artificial colourings, no nasty things.
 Not even an ice cream maker.

 - mix the egg yolks with the granulated sugar until pale yellow

-- bring the cream, milk, vanillas to a boil, then gradually pour the mixture over the eggs, whisking continuously to avoid curdling
+- bring the cream, milk, vanilla to a boil, then gradually pour the mixture over the eggs, whisking continuously to avoid curdling

 - transfer everything back to the heat and cook gently stirring well until it thickens slightly